ShuiRuTian/time-analytics-webpack-plugin/README.md

 # Root
-This is a monorepo
+This is a monorepo.

+The ***real README*** you usually want to read is [the time-analytics-webpack-plugin package](./packages/time-analytics-webpack-plugin/).

 ## File structure

-"./packages/time-analytics-webpack-plugin": The real plugin package.
+"./packages/time-analytics-webpack-plugin": The real plugin package

-"./packages/test": The test repos.
+"./packages/test": The test repos

 ## Q&A